priyanshu-2612/Chip-8_Emulator/README.md

 ## How to use

-Step 1: Clone the repository to your local system
+Step 1: Clone the repository to your local system.<br>
-Step 2: Use IntelliJ or Eclipse to run the code.
+Step 2: Use IntelliJ or Eclipse to run the code.<br>
-Step 3: Load a Game ROM , which you can downlaod from [here](https://github.com/kripod/chip8-roms/tree/master/games) into the emulator.
+Step 3: Load a Game ROM , which you can downlaod from [here](https://github.com/kripod/chip8-roms/tree/master/games) into the emulator. <br>
-Step 3: Click play.
+Step 3: Click play.<br>

 ## Keyboard Mapping